Read Our New Project Report About Bitcoin (BTC) - The World's Largest Cryptocurrency

 Dr. Alan Mishchenko (Research Scientist at UC Berkeley since 2002.
 He specializes in building fast and scalable tools for design automation and developing computationally efficient methods for logic synthesis and formal verification).

-Celer has a robust community development and growth strategy targeted at both end-users and developers, and is designed to successfully build an interoperable blockchain ecosystem based on the Celer Inter-chain Message Framework.
+Celer has a robust community development and growth strategy targeted at both end-users and developers, and is designed to successfully build an interoperable blockchain ecosystem based on the Celer Inter-chain Messaging Framework.